RedisLabs/redislabs-docs/content/rc/databases/configuration/clustering.md

 1. The following flag is enabled in our regular expression parser:
    - **PCRE_ANCHORED:** the pattern is constrained to match only at the start of the string which is being searched.

+## Dataset size

+The dataset size represents the maximum amount of memory for the database, which includes data values, keys, module data, and overhead for specific features.
+High availability features, such as replication and Active-Active, dramatically increase memory consumption.

+Here are some general guidelines:

+- Memory limit represents an upper limit.
+You cannot store more data than the memory limit.
+Depending on your other selections, available memory for data may be much less than expected.

+- [Replication](HA LINK) doubles memory consumption; that is, 512MB of data requires at least 1GB of memory limit when replication is enabled.
+This affects both Redis Cloud Pro and Redis Cloud Essentials.
+For example, if you subscribe to a 1 GB Essentials plan, Redis will allocate 512 MB for your dataset and the other 512 MB for replication.

+- Active-Active also doubles memory consumption and the effect is cumulative with replication's impact.
+Since Active-Active requires replication to be turned on, the memory limit impact can be as large as four times (4x) the original data size.

+- Advanced capabilities also consume memory.

+Memory limits in Redis Cloud are subject to the same considerations as Redis Enterprise Software; to learn more, see [Database memory limits]({{< relref "/rs/databases/memory-performance/memory-limit.md" >}}).

+## Throughput

+Throughput is the amount of operations a database can handle over a certain period of time.
+For most Redis Cloud databases, throughput is defined in operations per second (ops/sec).

+For a Redis Cloud Pro subscription, you define throughput for a database when you create it.
+For a Redis Cloud Essentials subscription, your maximum throughput depends on your plan.

+We assume a typical workload that includes a different mix of commands and an average key and value size of 1KB.
+Therefore, your actual throughput may be higher or lower than the throughput you set when you create your database.
+The following properties can affect your database's throughput:
+- **Command complexity**: O(N) and O(log(N)) commands will take more time than O(1) commands, and will affect throughput accordingly.
+- **Key and value sizing**: If your database's keys and values are very large, your actual throughput may be lower than expected.
+If the keys and values are smaller than the typical workload, the actual throughput might be higher than expected.
+- **Replication**: Using [multi-zone replication]({{<relref "rc/databases/configuration/high-availability">}}) affects throughput as each write operation is executed asynchronously in each zone.
+- **Security**: Some security options, such as [transport layer security]({{< relref "/rc/security/database-security/tls-ssl" >}}), may affect throughput.
+- **Number of client connections**: The number of client connections affects throughput.
+Increasing or decreasing the number of client connections can result in higher or lower throughput.

+Databases with search and query enabled use the number of shards to determine throughput.
+To determine how many shards you need for your database, use the [sizing calculator](https://redis.com/modules/redis-search/redisearch-sizing-calculator/).

+## OSS Cluster API

+{{< embed-md "oss-cluster-api-intro.md"  >}}

+The OSS Cluster API is only supported on Redis Cloud Pro databases.
+You can enable it in the Scalability section of the configuration screen.

+Review [Redis OSS Cluster API architecture]({{< relref "/rs/clusters/optimize/oss-cluster-api" >}}) to determine if you should enable this feature for your database.